asdfugil/AltLinux/README.md

 - While the tray icon is present, AltServer runs in the background in tethered mode
 - Launching the tray icon on start-up

-The program is in its very early state, so any feedback or contributions are welcome.
+The program is in its very early state, so if you're experiencing issues or want to help, you can join [the Discord server](https://discord.gg/vtvxYFAfAR).

 ## Install AltLinux